How many times have you asked yourself, “Why can’t I just finish this? Or achieve that goal?” I know that feeling, it’s a nightmare.

 Workout/Exercise

 I still struggle with this occasionally.
 Maintaining a regular exercise habit can be a breeze on some days while a hassle on others, so I can relate to the difficulty of finding the time and motivation to hit the gym or engage in some form of physical activity.
-But if you spend enough time thinking about the benefits of regular exercise and what it has to offer for your overall health, that should be enough to propel you to start moving your body.
+But just the mere thought about the benefits of regular exercise should be enough to propel you to start moving your body.

-Aside from helping you look good (who doesn’t want that?), exercise has been shown to significantly reduce the risk of heart disease, stroke, and certain types of cancer.
+Aside from enhancing your looks (who doesn’t want that?), exercise has been shown to significantly reduce the risk of heart disease, stroke, and certain types of cancer.
 It can also improve your mood, energy levels, sleep quality, and even your sex life.
 And the best part?
 You don’t have to go to extremes to reap these benefits.

-In fact, another research shows that just 30 minutes of brisk walking five times a week can lead to significant health improvements and trigger weight loss.
+Another research shows that just 30 minutes of brisk walking five times a week can lead to significant health improvements and trigger weight loss.
 If you’re just starting out with exercise, don’t worry about fancy gym memberships or personal trainers just yet.
-Simply start with some basic exercises like squats, or a quick jog up the stairs.
-The important thing is to show up and do a little bit every day.
+Simply start with some basic exercises like squats, or a quick 5 minutes jog up the stairs.
+The most important thing is to show up and do a little bit every day.

 I’ve witnessed quite a number of fitness enthusiasts admit that the best thing they did was commit to exercise every day, no matter what.
 Even on days they aren’t feeling their best, they still made a point to get some basic exercise in.
 And that, right there sums it up – showing up consistently.
 Once you’ve established a daily exercise habit, then you can worry about improving your workout routine with the help of a personal trainer (if that’s your thing).